Michigan Behavioral Health Standard Consent Form

 Sharing individual health information is an important part of delivering quality health care.
 Individuals and their health care providers share information with each other to diagnose health issues, make decisions on treatments, and coordinate care.

 On January 1, 2015, the Michigan Department of Health and Human Services (MDHHS) released a standard consent form for the sharing of health information specific to behavioral health and substance use treatment in accordance with Public Act 129 of 2014.
-In Michigan, while providers are not required to use this new standard form (MDHHS-5515), they are required to accept it.
+In Michigan, all providers are required to accept this new standard form (MDHHS-5515).

 STANDARD CONSENT FORM

 - Version 5.0

 RELATED EDUCATIONAL DOCUMENTS ON THE STANDARD CONSENT FORM

 - Background Information on MDHHS-5515